electronsandstuff/personal-site/_pages/repositories.md

 I am committed to the principles of open science and the use of open-source scientific software.
 My own released projects are available to download on my github account under the username [@electronsandstuff](https://github.com/electronsandstuff).
-Additionally, I operate [The Photocathode Database](https://photocathodes.io), a repository of published measurements on photocathode materials.
+Additionally, I operate [The Photocathode Database](https://photocathodes.io), a repository for published measurements on photocathode materials.
-By making this data open and accessible to scientists and the public, I hope to enable faster and more efficient progress in research on photocathode materials as well as introduce the general public to this topic.
 I encourage others to contribute to my projects, whether by submitting bug reports, helping to digitize scientific data, making feature requests, or contributing code.

 The following repositories are a couple of the projects that I have released.